Saidiya Hartman: Theoretical concepts

+Work in archives

-Hartman has contributed insight into the forms and functions of the historical archive, providing both pointed critiques of and methodological guides to approaching the archive in scholarly work.
+Hartman has contributed insight into the forms and functions of the historical archive, providing both critiques of and methodological guides to approaching the archive in scholarly work.
 In both Scenes of Subjection and Lose Your Mother, Hartman accesses and critically interrogates the historical archive.
 In the case of the latter, much of this is done through the combined re-reading of historical narratives of slavery and through the connection of these narratives to the physical location of Ghana.
-Hartman, who centers much of her interrogation of slavery's archive on Elmina Castle, inserts her own voice as one way to counter the silences surrounding forgotten slaves.

-The difficulty of this excavation process is revealed partly in the continued tension between Hartman's interest in slavery and the rejection of this interest on the part of Ghanaians, who are depicted as ostracizing Hartman in a number of instances in the text.
-In addition, and though she draws from "plantation journals and documents, newspaper accounts, missionary tracts, travel writing ... government reports, et cetera," Hartman recognizes that "these documents are 'not free from barbarism.'"
-Arguably all of Hartman's work is guided by "the impossibility of fully recovering the experience of the enslaved and the emancipated" from these written accounts, and she reads them "against the grain", knowing that in her use of these "official" records, she runs "the risk of reinforcing the authority of these documents even as I try to use them for contrary purposes".
+Hartman centers much of her interrogation of slavery's archive on Elmina Castle and inserts her own voice as one way to counter the silences surrounding forgotten slaves.
+Hartman also recognizes that in her use of official records, she runs "the risk of reinforcing the authority of these documents even as [she tries] to use them for contrary purposes."